 It’s easy to install a theme in Shopify.
 The steps you need to take differ if you want to install a free theme, the one you bought or you have on your drive (it may be because you downloaded it from a site that’s different from Shopify Theme Store).

 If you don’t have a Shopify account yet, use a trial period to check if it’s the right platform for you.
-Use your 14-day trial period.
+Use your 3-days free trial period (+1 month for $1).

 The majority of merchants who are new to Shopify choose a free theme.
 It’s a great starting point, because every theme is responsive, easy to edit, and built with UX in mind.